Maitrij99/ECSC/README.md

 # ECSC

 Preliminary results on the effects of an integrated school-based behavioral intervention on children's disruptive behavior.
-Presented at the MI-AIMH Conference, 2024 (May 21st, Kalamazoo).\
+Presented at the MI-AIMH Conference, 2024 (May 21st, Kalamazoo).
+The project was funded by the Michigan Health Endowment Fund.
 The repository contains the following materials:

 -   Copy of the poster (ECSC_poster.pdf)